 First, call your case to generate initialization files, then, call LEAP to integrate the solution forward in time:

-# Go to simulation folder
+# Create a simulation folder

 cd /path/to/simulation/folder